August 5, 2022

 Managing a team is tough.
-Keeping employee morale high is hard.
+Boosting employee morale is hard.
 There’s a lot of pressure to keep employees happy… engaged… productive.

 Team members and managers all play an important role in moving projects along, but with great power lies great responsibility.
 Leaders and managers can kill employee motivation much faster than they can boost it and much more readily than team members themselves.